Your Facebook Web Address

 Keep in mind that you must be an administrator to set a username for your Page.

 Changing Your Username

-You can only change the username for your personal profile once.
+You can customize the web address for your profile by choosing a username.
 To change your username:

 - Click at the top right of any Facebook page and select Settings